 - An appreciation of how you feel when your baby starts pre-school, whether that’s anxious and frightened to separate from them, or excited to have a few hours YOU time.
 Most of us are also mummies ourselves too, so we’ve felt it all, seen it all and supported each other and our families with varying emotions through transition times.
 Read 'How will I cope on my child's first day'

 - An open, honest and trustworthy relationship.
 We believe parents/carers are children’s prime educators, and we want to work in partnership with you.
 We will talk to you regarding any concerns (e.g. safeguarding or special needs), and we hope you will do the same in return.

 - We display lots of photos of our children to help them feel welcomed, valued, safe and loved.
 Please could you help by sending in 2 photos?
 A printed 6x4” portrait photo of your child (close up facial please).
-This will be used for their Keyperson photo frame in their room.
-Plus a framed family photo of your child with their immediate family – maximum size 10x8”, in a plain frame (wood, white, cream, brown or black please).
+This will be used for their Keyperson display in their room.
+Plus a framed family photo of your child with their immediate family – maximum size 10x8”, in a plain frame NO GLASS (wood, white, cream, brown or black please).
 This will be hung on our ‘Family’ board.
 If you could have these ready for your home visit, then your Keyperson can bring them back to Clocktower and get them displayed ready for their first day.